How to Fix 500 Internal Server Errors in WordPress

 WordPress 500 errors are sometimes caused by core files of your WordPress installation that are corrupted or incomplete.
 To test if this is the issue, you can re-upload the core WordPress files from a fresh installation.

 Obtain a clean copy of WordPress from wordpress.org, unzip the file on your computer, and use FTP or a file manager to upload the wp-admin and wp-includes directories directly to your server and overwrite your existing directories.
-This will ensure that all core WordPress files are intact and correctly configured and will often fix the 500 errors.
+This will ensure that all core WordPress files are intact and correctly configured, and will often fix the 500 errors.

 A corrupted WordPress database can cause 500 errors.
 Thankfully, WordPress provides a built-in database repair tool that you can use to diagnose and repair database issues.
 To access this tool, add the following line of code to your wp-config.php file: